 About the Board

-It is my privilege to serve as the inaugural Chairperson of the Public Trustee Advisory and Monitoring Board (the Board).
-The Board was established in December 2022, as an independent statutory body, to provide advice and monitoring of the Public Trustee to enhance th Public Trustee’s performance, transparency, and public accountability.
-The Board was established in response to Recommendation 30 of the Public Advocate’s 2021 report Preserving the financial futures of vulnerable Queenslanders: A review of Public Trustee fees, charges and practices .
+It is my privilege to serve as the inaugural Chair of the Public Trustee Advisory and Monitoring Board (the Board).
+The Board was established in December 2022, in response to Recommendation 30 of the Public Advocate’s 2021 report Preserving the financial futures of vulnerable Queenslanders: A review of Public Trustee fees, charges and practices .

-Since formation, the Board has been working extensively with the Public Trustee to gain a thorough understanding of its operations and short and long-term goals and strategies.
-The Board has used this information to recommend improvements in ways that the Public Trustee operates, in order to better respond to the needs of its customers.
+Since formation, the Board has worked extensively with the Public Trustee to gain a thorough understanding of its operations and short and long-term goals and strategies.
+The Board has used this information to recommend improvements to the QPT’s operations, so it can better respond to the needs of its customers.

-Pleasingly, the Board has developed a very productive working relationship with the Public Trustee, which has already been active in the implementation of several of the Board’s recommendations.
-As first priority, the Board undertook a significant review of the PTQ’s complaints processes and produced a paper for the Public Trustee as to how they could be improved.
-The Public Trustee implemented all of the Board’s recommendations.
-This is just one example of several pieces of work the Board has completed thus far.
+The Board has developed a very productive working relationship with the Public Trustee, and the QPT has been active in implementing the Board’s advice and recommendations.
+As first priority, the Board undertook a significant review of the QPT’s complaints processes and produced a paper for the Public Trustee on how they could be improved.
+The QPT implemented all of the Board’s recommendations.

-I anticipate working with my fellow Board Members over the coming years to contribute to the work of the Public Trustee, with the ultimate goal of seeing vulnerable Queenslanders receive the best possible services and outcomes.
+I am committed to working with my fellow Board members to contribute to the work of the QPT, with the ultimate goal of seeing vulnerable Queenslanders receive the best possible services and outcomes.

 Geoff Rowe